kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 After an ingest stage is run, the post-run analysis iterates over the stage's output and builds a ``concept_discovery`` dict, which stores the following:

-- A mapping from every concept attribute found to a list of all of the source data files that the concept attribute was found in
+- A mapping from every concept's ID attribute (``CONCEPT.<TYPE>.ID``) found to a list of all of the source data files that the concept ID was found in
-- A mapping between every pair of concept attribute values found

-The concept discovery data is used to compute the counts of concepts, attributes, and relationships.
+The concept discovery data is used to compute the counts of concepts and relationships.

 Every stage's concept discovery data structure is written to a file named ``<stage name>_concept_discovery.json`` in the stage's output directory.
 You